|

 The context: Soda Popinski taunts Little Mac between the rounds of their bout.

 Comments: Don't let the "POP" label on that bottle fool you, Soda Popinski ain't fucking drinking Coca-Cola, he's drinking Stoli.
 I can say this with full confidence because Soda Popinski originally appeared in the 1985 arcade game Super Punch-Out, where he fought under his real name, Vodka Drunkenski.
 When the game came to the NES, Nintendo of America decided to censor his name.
-This was done not because it was an offensive racial stereotype, Punch-Out had those in spades, but because his alcohol-related name might corrupt teh childrens.
+This was done not because it was an offensive racial stereotype - Punch-Out had those in spades - but because his alcohol-related name might corrupt teh childrens.
 And yet, they didn't bother to change any of his catchphrases, all of which refer to his massive drinking problem.
 So when Popinski says he's very prepared, he doesn't mean he's hopped up on sugar and caffeine; he's completely fucking sauced.

 EASTMOST PENNINSULA IS THE SECRET